 A thermometer is a must have when you have a baby.
 I personally liked using an old-fashioned thermometer with my babies since taking their temperature rectally is the best way to determine if your newborn has a temperature.

 Most babies typically start teething anywhere from 4 months of age.
 You will want to keep some teething toys handy for your baby to chew on.
 My favorite ones are the chew rings that you can put in the refrigerator.
 They are great for soothing sore gums and they are soft enough for your baby to chew on.
 Never put them in the freezer.
 They can give your baby frostbite on their hands and can actually cause their gums to hurt more.

 Swaddle blankets were a lifesaver with my youngest son.
 They didn’t have them for my older two kids and the swaddle blankets are worth it.
 They make swaddling your newborn quick and easy.
 Plus, it helps them feel safe and secure.
 Typically, newborns who feel safe and secure tend to sleep better.
 Remember they are used to living in cramped quarters and the swaddle blankets mimic their life in the womb.

 If you have ever walked down the baby aisle or headed into your local Baby’s R Us, it can be an overwhelming experience.
-There are so many choices and there is so many things that you might want or need for your new baby.
+There are so many choices and there are so many things that you might want or need for your new baby.
 I remember having to get things for my daughter when I was pregnant with her.
 The Internet wasn’t around so I was unable to search for other mom’s advice.
 Now you can find an overwhelming selection of bloggers and parenting sites available to help you determine the best baby accessories for a new mom.